Movie Review: Hulu's "Matriarch" is a Memorably Unnerving Example of Folk Horror from the U.K. - LaughingPlace.com

 I recently watched a fascinating three-hour documentary on Shudder entitled Woodlands Dark and Days Bewitched: A History of Folk Horror, and it left me wanting to check out more movies from that genre, of which I’ve been exposed to very few examples.

-Luckily I was assigned to attend this evening’s ScreamFest Los Angeles opening-night screening of Hulu’s new original feature film Matriarch, which was introduced at the festival as folk horror.
+Luckily I was assigned to attend last week’s ScreamFest Los Angeles opening-night screening of Hulu’s new original feature film Matriarch, which was introduced at the festival as folk horror.

 Matriarch was written and directed by British filmmaker Ben Steiner, who as far as I can tell had only made shorts prior to this (in addition to something called Monsterland 2).
 It focuses on a trainwreck of a 40-something alcoholic drug-addict near-suicidal advertising executive named Laura (played by the talented Jemima Rooper of 2006’s The Black Dahlia), who returns to her seemingly quaint childhood village to stay with her estranged mother Celia (the wickedly good-at-playing-evil Kate Dickie from Game of Thrones and Ridley Scott’s Prometheus) after a sudden near-death incident causes her to finally go off the rails.
 Laura knows there’s something off about her mother from the get-go– there were reasons she ran away as a young woman and never looked back until now– but because she’s basically hit rock bottom, she needs to give her the benefit of the doubt and try making the best of a bad situation.
 But Celia isn’t the only thing that’s off about her home town.
 There’s a childhood friend (House of Anubis star Sarah Paul) who is seemingly stalking Laura, and the rest of the townsfolk who aren’t behaving any less suspiciously– never mind the fact that many of the older residents look as though they haven’t aged a day since our protagonist ran away 20 years earlier.